johnedmonds/pepco-tracker/README.md

 The scraper visits Pepco's StormCenter website and scrapes data from there.
 If you're running the scraper in development mode, it will create a HSQLDB database in the `./data/pepco` (where `.` is the current working directory).

+## Tweets from the Scraper

+The scraper can make a location-aware tweet for every outage it finds and every outage update.
+However, in order to do this, it needs some twitter API keys.

+Copy `pepco-scraper/src/main/resources/twitter.properties.example` to `pepco-scraper/src/main/resources/twitter.properties` and fill in values for `key` and `secret`.

 ## Running the Scraper

 cd into the pepco-scraper directory and run